tuanpq0806/-Tu-n-57-Code-SQl-analyze-Northwind-data/README.md

-# 57 Code sql to analyst Northwind data
+# 57 Code sql to analyze Northwind data

 This GitHub repository contains the schemas, questions and solutions to solve problems in Northwind data by Sql at that level: